 A month later, I was vacationing and enjoying some amazing coastal shellfish.
-The right side of my tongue started going numb and I feared I developed a shellfish allergy.
+The right side of my tongue started going numb and I was convinced I developed a shellfish allergy.
 For the next several months I avoided tasty, tasty shellfish.

 In January, I found out I was pregnant with my second child.
 I was very happy, until the weird mouth feeling came back accompanied by cold sensations on the right side of my face.
 I saw my GP, who basically said, 'I don't have any idea what's wrong with you, but I'll give you a referral to a neurologist'.
 While waiting for the neurology appointment, I developed subtle tinnitus in my right ear.

-The initial neurologist I saw was terrible, and if you're Rochester, NY looking for a neurologist to avoid, I will happily give you his name.
+The initial neurologist I saw was terrible.
 He insisted I didn't have MS repeatedly, even though I never asked about MS. He said I couldn't have a tumor because the symptoms wouldn't have faded.
-He said if I wasn't pregnant, I could have an MRI immediately, but since I was, I had to wait until after I delivered in September, (this was January).
+He said if I wasn't pregnant, I could have an MRI immediately, but since I was, I had to wait until after I delivered in September, (once again, this was January).
 He proceeded to rattle of a long list of causes ranging from vitamin D deficiency, hormones or a dental issue.
 The he stated nothing was really wrong with me because I only had one symptom.
 My MRI was scheduled for October and I was sent on my way.

-As anyone who knows me can tell you, I'm very stubborn.
-Not happy with this lack of diagnosis, I explained my concerns to my midwife at my next obstetrician appointment a few weeks later.
+Not happy with this lack of diagnosis, I explained my concerns to my midwife at my obstetrician appointment a few weeks later.
 I was told I could absolutely have an MRI, and it was one of the safest scans you could do during pregnancy, (without contrast of course).
 She referred me to a perinatal specialist and also cleared me for a dental xray.
 I had my dental xray, which showed nothing wrong.
 I met with the perinatal specialist who referred me to a neurologist.
 I waited another week and a half.

 The second neurologist thought my symptoms warranted investigation and scheduled me for an MRI.
-Two weeks later, it was revealed I had an acoustic neuroma/vestibular shwannoma.
+Two weeks later, it was revealed I had an acoustic neuroma/vestibular schwannoma.
 Growing out of my acoustic nerve, it's about the dimensions of a large grape.
 Though the tumor itself is usually benign, the location is very nasty, placing it alongside of the vestibular nerve, the trigeminal nerve, and next to the brain.
-As you can see from the MRI, mine is pressing on my brainstem, which is the source of my symptoms.
+As you can see from the MRI, mine is encroaching on my brainstem.
 Being pregnant, my treatment is delayed, though I'm under close monitoring.

 What can fans do to help?